facebook/react-native/README.md

 ## 👏 How to Contribute

-The main purpose of this repository is to continue evolving React Native core.
+The main purpose of this repository is to continue evolving the React Native core.
 We want to make contributing to this project as easy and transparent as possible, and we are grateful to the community for contributing bug fixes and improvements.
 Read below to learn how you can take part in improving React Native.

 ### [Code of Conduct][code]